 Kayla came with us.

-The diagnosis was an ear infection, not surprising, but still another thing added to the list.
+The diagnosis was something treatable, but still another thing added to the list.
 Afterward, I dropped Kayla off at her own dentist appointment and then headed toward Eve's place.

 We picked up Isabella's prescription and attempted to stop by the hospital to have my fingers checked—but there wasn't a single parking space available.
 With time already tight, we moved on.